neo4j/neo4j-python-driver/CONTRIBUTING.md

 If you have an idea for a new tool or library, start by talking to other people in the community.
 Chances are that someone has a similar idea or may have already started working on it.
 The best software comes from getting like minds together to solve a problem.
-And we'll do our best to help you promote and co-ordinate your Neo ecosystem projects.
+And we'll do our best to help you promote and co-ordinate your Neo4j ecosystem projects.

 ## Further reading